 Visit Nimes (Languedoc-Roussillon, France)

+For a complete contrast, just across the square from the Maison Carrée you can see a modern glass building designed by Norman Foster called the Carré d'Art (square of art) and designed to copy the general structure of the Maison Carrée but in a modern glass and steel style.
 Touted as a 'cube of glass', the the Carré d'Art seems perhaps less radical now than it did when it was constructed.
 Interesting to see nonetheless, it houses an important library and there is a cafe on the top level which overlooks the Maison Carré.

 Neither the Diane Temple or the Magne tower in themselves are particularly exciting but the setting, with the pleasant walk through the carefully planted gardens between them, makes this one of the highlights of a visit to Nimes.
 (I do wonder why the large open area in front of the Diana Palace has been left as a large area of gravel rather than planted in keeping with the hillside behind though...)